Arguments in Favor of Deer Baiting

 It's no wonder hunting is such a controversial topic when it's such a diverse sport.
 But as baiting bans increase in popularity through out state legislatures, perhaps new, more definite information will put an end this aspect of the debate.
-To learn more about both sides of the deer baiting debate, check out the links on the next page.
+To learn more about both sides of the deer baiting debate, check out the links below.

 - Alabama Wildlife Federation.
 "Don't Take the Bait."
 (Accessed 12/03/2008)http://www.alabamawildlife.org/baitingbill/default.asp

 - Jackson, Alan.
 "The Pros and Cons of Baiting Deer."
 Ezine Articles.
 (Accessed 12/03/2008).http://ezinearticles.com/?The-Pros-And-Cons-Of-Baiting-Deer&id=808471

 - Muskegon Chronicle.
 "Hunters feel strain of deer bait ban."
 Mlive.com.
 (Accessed 12/03/2008). http://blog.mlive.com/chronicle/2008/10/for_Sunday_hunters_feel_strain.html